-When Satoshi Nakamoto set up the rules for the Bitcoin protocol he stated that the number of bitcoins generated per block is set to decrease geometrically (by 50%) every 210,000 blocks.
+First, that the supply of Bitcoin is finite and limited to 21 Million.
+Second, that the number of bitcoins generated per block i.e. the reward is set to decrease by 50% every 210,000 blocks.
 Since 6 blocks are found on average within an hour and halving happens once every 210,000 blocks, this means that every 4 years (give or take) there will be a halving event.

-This basically means that the reward the miners will be reduced to 50% of what it used to be.
-So if today each miner receives 25 Bitcoins for solving a block, after the halving event he will receive only 12.5BTC.
-Following this math, the final number of Bitcoins will be roughly 21 million(20999999.9769 to be exact) in the year 2140.
+This basically means that the mining reward will be reduced by 50% from what it used to be.
+For example, if today each miner receives 12.5 Bitcoins for solving a block, after the next halving event they will receive only 6.25 BTC and so forth.

 Of course the fact that 21 million Bitcoins have been generated doesn’t mean that there are actually 21 million Bitcoins that can be spent.
 You need to take into account that there are many lost Bitcoins which will never be recovered (it’s assumed that 1/3 of the Bitcoins mined until today were lost).

 Why should you even have a halving event?

 So why the change?
 Why not keep the reward the same?
 Isn’t that unfair to the miners?
 The answer to that question lies in the law of supply and demand.
 If the coins are created too quickly, or there’s no end to the number of bitcoins that can be created; eventually there will be so many bitcoins in circulation that they would have very little value.

 Vitalik Buterin, the lead developer of the Ethereum project, wrote an op-ed piece for Bitcoin Magazine and explains the need for slowing the distribution of bitcoins through halving this way: